Frank Farina: National Soccer League

 When he was 16, one of his school teachers suggested he try out for Mareeba United of the semi-professional Queensland State League, with whom he played four games towards the end of the season, which was his first paid soccer experience.

 Farina's early playing career was spent in Australia, playing the National Soccer League.
 He played for the Canberra Arrows, Sydney City and Marconi-Fairfield.

-His early seasons were solid, scoring just under 10 goals a season for Canberra in the 1983 and 1984 season.
+His early seasons were solid, scoring just under ten goals a season for Canberra in the 1983 and 1984 season.
 He earned the Most Entertaining Player award for the National Soccer League from SBS-TV in 1984.
 He made his full international debut as a substitute in Australia's 2–3 loss in China in 1984.
 Farina moved to Sydney City in 1985, and that season City made the 1985 NSL Grand Final, losing 2–0 over two legs to Brunswick, as well as winning the 1986 National Cup.

 With the demise of Sydney City a few weeks into the 1987 season when owner Frank Lowy pulled out of funding the team, Farina moved to Marconi Fairfield for 1987 and 1988.
 His form flourished, scoring 16 and 17 goals respectively.
 In both years he won the Golden Boot Award, the Players' Player Medal (equivalent of Johnny Warren Medal) and, in 1988, the Most Entertaining Player award again from SBS-TV and the 1988 Oceania Player of the Year awards.
 He cemented his place in the Australian national team, the Socceroos, until his retirement from international competition in 1995, as well as attracting overseas interest.

 Europe

 This interest led to him leaving Australia, for Belgium, and Club Brugge in the latter half of 1988.
 His finishing ability was well regarded, and he played over 70 games for Brugge, scoring 43 goals and playing a major role in the club winning the Belgian First Division title in 1989/90 as well as the Belgian Cup in 1990/91 and Belgian Supercup in 1990 and 1991.
 Farina won the Belgian Golden Boot and Best Foreign Player awards in Club Brugge's successful 1989/90 season.

-Farina subsequently transferred to Bari in Italy in 1991/1992, where he became the first Australian to play in Serie A on a then record transfer fee for an Australian player of more than AUD$3m.
+Farina subsequently transferred to Bari in Italy in 1991–92, where he became the first Australian to play in Serie A on a then record transfer fee for an Australian player of more than AUD$3m.
 However, with a change of coach nine games into the season and not in the same scoring form, he was considered one foreigner too many and dropped from the squad.
-He had a brief loan period at Notts County in England in 1991/1992 until another change of manager, and transferred to RC Strasbourg in France in 1992/1993 where he had 2 solid seasons in French First Division, scoring 8 goals from 24 appearances in 1992/1993, then 6 goals from 23 appearances in 1993/1994.
-His final season playing in Europe was for Lille OSC who finished 14th in the French First Division, Farina scoring 6 Goals from 27 appearances.
+He had a brief loan period at Notts County in England in 1991–92 until another change of manager, and transferred to Strasbourg in France in 1992–93 where he had two solid seasons in French First Division, scoring eight goals from 24 appearances in 1992–93, then six goals from 23 appearances in 1993–94.
+His final season playing in Europe was for Lille, who finished 14th in the French First Division, with Farina scoring six goals from 27 appearances.